SecrestTheHuman/Brix/README.md

 ### Future Plans

-I’d like to expand functionality to include other package managers such as [MacPorts] and [Nix]/[Lix].
-[MAS] would also be nice, but I don’t really know how feasible that actually is.
+I’d like to expand functionality to include other package managers such as [MacPorts], [Fink], [pkgin], and [Nix]/[Lix].
+[MAS] would also be nice, but I don’t really know how feasible that actually is right now.
 I can't even get MAS to work on my system and getting it to work isn't exactly high on my on my to do list.
 It's hardly an essential utility.

 Video game clients such as Steam, Epic, and GOG should be doable using their respective CLI clients.
 In addition, I’d like to include an options for user settings like login items, Dock settings, and other things of that sort in future versions.

-Making this package available through Homebrew is something I'm interested in doing, although frankly (and somewhat ironically) I'm not actually sure how to do that.
+Making this package available through Homebrew is something I'm interested in doing, although frankly (and somewhat ironically) I'm not actually sure how to "do" that.
 Relatedly, I'd like to make a CLI interface for people who are so inclined.

 I'm also in the very near future going to make a script which will turn your Homebrew configuration into a Brix file.
-Probably gonna call it "Xirb Yolped."
-A way to automatically update Brix is also on the good ol' master to do list as is the ability to specify specific versions of problems.
-This is a feature included in Brew, but some work would be needed to get Brix to work well with that feature.
+Probably gonna call it "xirB yolpeD."

+A way to automatically update Brix is also on the good ol' master to do list as is the ability to install specific versions of packages.
+This is a feature included in Brew, but some work is still needed to get Brix to work well with that feature.

+### Compatibily

+This has only been tested with Sequoia, but presumably it should work with any version of macOS.
+Truth be told, it'd likely work with little to no modification on any Unix-like system so long as you have Homebrew installed.
+It could also be fairly easily modified to work with apt or really any other package maneger.
+It's designed to be pretty modular, something I intend to expand upon in further versions.

 ### Bug Reporting